14 Top-Rated Lakes in Texas

 11. Lake O' the Pines

-Thirty miles west of Caddo Lake in East Texas, Lake O' the Pines lives up to its name.
-The Piney Woods of the region surround this 18,700-acre lake, adding considerable scenic attraction to Lake O' the Pines.
+Lake O' the Pines lives up to its name, 30 miles west of Caddo Lake in East Texas.
+The Piney Woods of the region surround this 18,700-acre lake, adding considerable scenic attraction to the water.
 Alongside beautiful appeal, these tall pine trees also provide shade for the hiking trails and campgrounds close to the shore.

 12. Lake Granbury